tolotrasmile/useGoogleTagManager/README.md

 const [gtmData, gtmEvent] = useGoogleTagManager('GTM-1234567', {dataLayerName: 'myDataLayerName'})
 ```

+## React is a peer dependency
+To use this you need at least React 16+ installed.

 ## Google Tag Manager information
 The Google Tag Manager stores all variables and event in an object called dataLayer available in the global scope.